freezed-or-frozen/pymb1a/README.md

 import mi_band_1a
 ```

-Instanciate with a few informations
+Instanciate object with user informations
 ```python
 mb1a = MiBand1A(gender=2, age=25, height=175, weight=70, alias="jbegood", which_hand=0, keep_data=True)
 ```